jsheth7/smart-aalekh-quiz/README.md

 It has been configured to use the DATABASE_URL environment variable, which has already been set.

+Note: you can also run the following command and copy and paste each item into your Terminal to override the DATABASE_URL:

+    heroku config | grep DATABASE_URL | php heroku-config.php

 ### Deploy code to Heroku

     git push heroku master